Which MBA application round should I apply in?

 At Admit Expert, we offer free first consultation so that you can get all of your questions answered about the MBA admissions process.

-Round 2 MBA applications are typically due in early January and decisions are released in late February or early March.
+MBA applications for Round 2 are typically due in early January and decisions are released in late February or early March.
 Applying in Round 2 gives you a good chance of getting into MBA programs, but not as good as applying in Round 1.

 MBA admissions committees have fewer spots to fill in Round 2, so they can be more selective.